A Capital Idea

 The Culinary Arts Institute has a partnership with Hinds Community College that allows students earning their associate's degree in culinary arts at Hinds to continue their bachelor's degree studies at the Hinds campus with instruction from The W faculty.
 Students complete the required courses in business online with The W.

 The Bachelor of Applied Science with a concentration in Culinary Arts also allows those holding an Associate of Applied Science degree to progress toward a baccalaureate degree by accepting a predetermined amount of career and technical credit.
 The B.A.S. graduate will be able to combine the applied skill set learned in his or her career/technical program and his or her accrued real-world experience with additional skills learned at The W to develop career pathways.

 Frequently Asked Questions

 What is the name of the degree I will receive?

-The degree is entitled the Bachelor of Technology in Professional Studies with a concentration in Culinary Arts.
+The degree is entitled the Bachelor of Applied Science in Business Administration with a concentration in Culinary Arts.
 It is granted by Mississippi University for Women and is offered through the University's Culinary Arts Institute and the College of Business and Professional Studies.